-The Eni Board has always had all of the committees provided for under the Corporate Governance Code, establishing that the number of members of such committees (Control and Risk Committee, Nomination Committee and Remuneration Committee) shall not represent a majority of the Board, so as to avoid altering the Board's decision making process (Criterion 4.C.1 letter a) of the 2018 Corporate Governance Code).
-This improvement was confirmed by the Board following the implementation of the recommendations of the new Code (see Recommendation 16 of the new Code).
+The Eni Board has always had all of the committees provided for under the Corporate Governance Code; it also established, exceeding the Code provisions, that the number of members of such committees (Control and Risk Committee, Nomination Committee and Remuneration Committee) shall not represent a majority of the Board, so as to avoid altering the Board's decision-making process (Recommendation 16 of the Code).

-Furthermore, the Eni Board of Directors has established the Sustainability and Scenarios Committee59 to offer recommendations and advice concerning sustainability issues, thereby anticipating the amendments made to the Corporate Governance Code in July 2015 (comments to Article 4 of the 2018 Corporate Governance Code).
+Furthermore, the Eni Board of Directors has established the Sustainability and Scenarios Committee, to offer recommendations and advice concerning sustainability issues, thereby anticipating the amendments made to the Corporate Governance Code in July 2015 (comments to Article 4 of the 2018 Corporate Governance Code).

-With specific regard to the composition of the Committees, the Chairmen of all Committees are independent Directors in accordance with the provisions of law and Corporate Governance Code; the Chairmen of the Control and Risk Committee and the Sustainability and Scenarios Committee are also appointed from the minority slate.
+With specific regard to the composition of the Committees, the Chairs of all Committees are independent Directors in accordance with the provisions of law and Corporate Governance Code; the Chairs of the Control and Risk Committee and the Sustainability and Scenarios Committee are also appointed from the minority slate.
+Moreover, the Remuneration Committee and the Control and Risk Committee also have more members meeting the expertise and experience requirements than the minimum provided for in the Code (Recommendations 26 and 35 of the Code).